UpdraftFund/.github/profile/README.md

 Set the anti-spam fee amount using a continuous median vote.
 Anyone who is Aura verified as a unique human is eligible to vote.

-### Streaming and claw-back

-A solution can set up their solution fund to stream once the goal is reached to make it more attractive to contributors.

-A drafter can set a stream rate for their solution.
-This allows contributors  to monitor progress on the implementation and claw back part of their contributions if they aren't satisfied.

-Any time after a solution reaches its goal, if enough funders (whose contributions total more than half of the goal) vote to reject it, the stream will be stopped and anything left in the fund will be returned to funders proportional to their contributions.

-### Splitting and vesting

-In addition to streaming, drafters can choose to enforce splitting and/or vesting on their solution funds.
-By enforcing distribution mechanisms up front, drafters can help funders feel more confident that their funds will be used appropriately.

 ### Comments

 Allow anyone to comment on ideas and solutions.
 This will require moderation.